kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "downscale" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

-    -y, --yes                     Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
+  -y, --yes                                Suppresses 'Are you sure?' questions and proceeds as if you would answer
+                                           'yes'.
       --dry-run                            Performs all kubernetes API calls in dry-run mode.
-    -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
-Format can
+  -o, --output-format=OUTPUT-FORMAT,...
+Specify output format and target file, in the format 'format=path'.
+Format
-                                  either be 'text' or 'yaml'.
+                                           can either be 'text' or 'yaml'.
 Can be specified multiple times.
-The actual format for
+The actual
-                                  yaml is currently not documented and subject to change.
+                                           format for yaml is currently not documented and subject to change.
-    --render-output-dir DIRECTORY
-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+      --render-output-dir=STRING           Specifies the target directory to render the project into.
+If omitted, a
-                                  directory is used.
+                                           temporary directory is used.

 ```
 <!-- END SECTION -->

 ## render
 <!-- BEGIN SECTION "render" "Usage" false -->
-Usage: kluctl render [OPTIONS]
+Usage: replace-commands-help render

-  Renders all resources and configuration files and stores the result in either a temporary directory or a specified directory.

 <!-- END SECTION -->